dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Ghost.md

 A lost spirit that remains in this world to haunt the living.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Rare

+Item uid: Ghost

 Sorting priority: 900

-Item uid: Ghost